 Placement

 The OpenStack Placement service [59] enables tracking (or accounting) and scheduling of resources.
 It provides a RESTful API and a data model for the managing of resource provider inventories and usage for different classes of resources.
 In addition to standard resource classes, such as vCPU, MEMORY_MB and DISK_GB, the Placement service supports custom resource classes (prefixed with “CUSTOM_”) provided by some external resource pools such as a shared storage pool provided by, say, Ceph.
-The placement service is primarily utilized by nova-compute and nova-scheduler.
-Other OpenStack services such as Neutron or Cyborg can also utilize placement and do so by creating Provider Trees [60].
-The following data objects are utilized in the placement service [59]:
+The placement service is primarily utilised by nova-compute and nova-scheduler.
+Other OpenStack services such as Neutron or Cyborg can also utilise placement and do so by creating Provider Trees [60].
+The following data objects are utilised in the placement service [59]:

 Resource Providers provide consumable inventory of one or more classes of resources (CPU, memory or disk).
 A resource provider can be a compute host, for example.